Investing in trees is a truly unique experience!

 SDG number 15 - LIFE ON LAND

-Smart Forest also contributes to the sustainable development goal number 15 - Life on Land.
+Smart Forest also contributes to sustainable development goal number 15 - Life on Land.
 By increasing the number of planted trees, we support the ecology in a most natural and neutral way.
 Trees clean the air and purify the water.
 They help with flood management and prevent soil erosion.
 It is also worth highlighting our contribution to preserving biodiversity.
-1 hectare of Smart Plantations can produce the same amount of wood for the lumber industry as 10 hectares of natural forest can.
+1 hectare of Smart Forest plantations can produce the same amount of wood for the lumber industry as 30 hectares of natural forest can.
 Using timber from the Smart Plantation helps preserve natural forests, and leaves unique ecosystems, containing thousands of species, untouched.

 Also, using timber is “environmentally friendly”, unlike for example using plastic.
 By increasing the production of timber, we in turn increase the production of biodegradable materials.